Food storage: Domestic food storage

 Tupperware kitchen storage containers designed for a variety of uses.

 Plastic storage containers can be used to store food.

 The safe storage of food for home use should strictly adhere to guidelines set out by reliable sources, such as the United States Department of Agriculture or the European Food Safety Authority.
-These guidelines have been thoroughly researched by scientists to determine the best methods for reducing the real threat of food poisoning from unsafe food storage.
-It is also important to maintain proper kitchen hygiene, to reduce risks of bacteria or virus growth and food poisoning.
+Scientists have thoroughly researched these guidelines to determine the most effective methods for reducing the real threat of food poisoning caused by unsafe food storage.
+It is also important to maintain proper kitchen hygiene to reduce the risk of bacterial or viral growth and food poisoning.
 The common food poisoning illnesses include Listeriosis, Mycotoxicosis, Salmonellosis, E. coli, Staphylococcal food poisoning and Botulism.
-There are many other organisms that can also cause food poisoning.
+Many other organisms can also cause food poisoning.

-There are also safety guidelines available for the correct methods of home canning of food.
+There are also safety guidelines for the correct methods of home canning.
 For example, there are specific boiling times that apply depending upon whether pressure canning or waterbath canning is being used in the process.
-These safety guidelines are intended to reduce the growth of mold and bacteria and the threat of potentially-fatal food poisoning.
+These safety guidelines are intended to reduce the growth of mold and bacteria and the threat of potentially fatal food poisoning.

 Food storage safety

 Freezing food

-To preserve food over long periods the temperature should be maintained below 0 °F. Careful thawing and cooking immediately after thawing are necessary to maintain the safety of food.
+To preserve food over long periods, the temperature should be maintained below 0 °F. Careful thawing and immediate cooking are necessary to maintain food safety.

-Food frozen at -18 C and below may be preserved almost indefinitely although the quality of the food is likely to deteriorate over time.
-The United States Department of Agriculture, Food Safety and Inspection Service publishes a chart showing the suggested freezer storage time for common foods.
+Food frozen at -18 C or below may be preserved almost indefinitely, although its quality is likely to deteriorate over time.
+The United States Department of Agriculture, Food Safety and Inspection Service, publishes a chart showing the suggested freezer storage time for common foods.

 Refrigeration

 Food storage in refrigerators may not be safe unless there is close adherence to temperature guidelines.
-In general the temperature should be maintained at 4 C or below but never below 1 C.
+In general, the temperature should be maintained at 4 C or below, but never below 1 C.

-Safe storage times vary from food to food and may depend on how the food has been treated prior to being placed in the refrigerator.
+Safe storage times vary by food and may depend on how the food was handled before being placed in the refrigerator.

 Storing oils and fats

-Oils and fats can begin to go rancid quickly when not stored safely.
+Oils and fats can go rancid quickly if not stored properly.
 Rancid cooking oils and fats do not often smell rancid until well after they have spoiled.
-Oxygen, light and heat all contribute to cooking oils becoming rancid.
+Oxygen, light, and heat all contribute to cooking oils becoming rancid.
 The higher the level of polyunsaturated fat that an oil contains, the faster it spoils.
 The percentage of polyunsaturated fat in some common cooking oils is safflower (74%), sunflower (66%), corn (60%), soybean (37%), peanut (32%), canola (29%), olive (8%), and coconut (5%).

-To help preserve oils from rancidification, they should be stored in a dark place, stored in oxygen-safe, light-reducing containers (e.g. dark glass or metal).
+To help preserve oils from rancidification, they should be stored in a dark place, in oxygen-safe, light-reducing containers (e.g., dark glass or metal).
 Once opened, oils should be refrigerated and used within a few weeks, when some types begin to go rancid.
 Unopened oils can have a storage life of up to one year, but some types have a shorter shelf-life even when unopened (such as sesame and flaxseed).